 If you’re a Washington area autistic adult, connect with our community via our meetings and our e-mail group.

-We have more than 500 members.
-And we have 20 to 30 members at our Monthly Support Zoom Meetings and our Biweekly Zoom Chats.
+We have over 500 members.
+Plus, we have 20 to 30 members at our Monthly Support Zoom Meetings and our Biweekly Zoom Chats.

 All our events (including Zoom events) and e-mail group communications are strictly confidential.
 There is to be no recording or transcribing, in part or in whole, of any of our events (including Zoom events).